ScottKirvan/GitHubDHC/README.md

 # GitHubDHC

-An Obsidian theme that's an attempt to *clone* the GitHub's current (2023) *"Dark high contrast"* theme.
+An Obsidian theme that's an attempt to *clone* GitHub's current (2023) *"Dark high contrast"* theme.

 Some system settings you'll want to change: